OgnyanDD/Software-Technologies/TF11. JAVASCRIPT EXPRESSJS OVERVIEW - EX (CALCULATOR)/README.md

 **I have implemented changes to the functionality of the calculator and its design, which differ from its default idea in the task!**<br/>

 **Sumary of my project:**
-* Created calculator view with new design;
+* Created new view with new design;
 * Created calculator model;
 * Created calculator controler;
+* Created converter model;
+* Created converter controler;
-* Added eight new mathematical functions;
+* Added eight new mathematical functions to calculator;
+* Added twelve converter unit options to converter;
-* A new button has been created to reset all fields;
+* A new button has been created to reset all fields in calculator and converter;
 * etc.

 *To start the app, first download all necessary packages.*